 Summer Course for Research Design in the Social, Behavioral, and Economic Sciences

 The Summer Course for Research Design (SCRD) brings together social science area experts and post-doctoral participants from the social sciences for 1 week of intensive study of research design in the social, behavioral and economic sciences (SBE).
 Supported by the National Science Foundation, the focus of the course is on the development of scientific research proposals.
 Approximately 12 participants will be selected from a competitive pool of applicants who already hold a Ph.D. in any of the social sciences disciplines under the SBE umbrella.
-Criteria for selection include an applicant’s interest in issues of research design and a commitment to advancing his or her proposal writing skills, as well as an interest in helping to increase the participation and advancement of under-represented groups in SBE fields or, in general, STEM fields.
+Criteria for selection include an applicant’s interest in issues of research design and a commitment to advancing his or her proposal writing skills, as well as an interest in research relevant to underserved populations.

 Potential participants from under-represented groups are particularly encouraged to apply.
 This course should be of particular interest to colleagues interested in the SBE Postdoctoral Research Fellowship initiative at NSF (SPRF), which emphasizes broadening participation and interdisciplinary research in the behavioral and social sciences.